funxiun/MicroPong/README.md

 # MicroPong
-The classic videogame in 824 bytes
+The classic videogame for the Commodore 64 in 824 bytes.